Daniel Webster College: Disposition

 SNHU tried to buy the Nashua campus, but its bids were rejected and SNHU instead opted to build a new engineering building of its own by 2019.

 SNHU purchased DWC's flight center, tower building, and hangar at Nashua Airport for $400,000.

 After Xinhua Education Consulting Services acquired the remainder of the campus and buildings in 2018, the company petitioned the New Hampshire Higher Education Commission to continue using the Daniel Webster name, but the Commission rejected two petitions, citing dispute over the ownership of the name.
 In mid-2019, the mayor of Nashua said the owners thought they were buying an operating campus and not just real estate.

 In 2019, Rivier University got Liu's permission to make the overgrown baseball field playable again and opened its baseball season there.

 In September 2025, Nashua mayor Jim Donchess asked for state and federal support so that the city could buy the property for perhaps $20 million.
+In January 2026, legislators rejected the proposal.